TWIST-Lab/DT-RaDaR/README.md

 ## Files

-The DQN algorithm was created using the pytorch library.
 The DQN_with_all_data_obstacle_Dallas_pytorch.py and DQN_with_all_data_obstacle_Houston_pytorch.py files contains the DQN code used for training on the Dallas and Houston cities' digital twins respectively.

 The DQN_predict_with_all_data_Dallas_pytorch.py and DQN_predict_with_all_data_obstacle_Houston_pytorch.py files contains the code used for performing the inference on the Dallas and Houston cities' digital twins respectively.

 ## Setup and Prerequisites

 ### Prerequisites

-Before running the MARL.py file make sure you have the following installed.
+The DQN algorithm was created using the pytorch library.
+Before running the python files make sure you have the following installed.

 - Ubuntu OS or Windows
 - Python3 - [Download](https://www.python.org/downloads/)